joelghill/sask-health/README.md

 ## Development server

+Before building or debugging the app, a `.env` file will be required in the root of the project folder.
+Use `.env.example` as a template.

 Run `npm start` for a dev server (and to compile the environment variables).
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding